RedApparat/Fotoapparat/README.md

             imageView.setRotation(-bitmapPhoto.rotationDegrees)
     }

-// Of course you can also get a photo in a blocking way.
-Do not do it on main thread though. val result = photoResult.toBitmap().await()
+// Of course, you can also get a photo in a blocking way.
+Do not do it on the main thread though. val result = photoResult.toBitmap().await()

 // Convert asynchronous events to RxJava 1.x/2.x types.